gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 $ pybombs install gnss-sdr
 ```

 By default, PyBOMBS installs the ‘next’ branch of GNSS-SDR development, which is the most recent version of the source code.
-This behaviour can be modified by altering the corresponding recipe at `$HOME/.pybombs/recipes/gr-recipes/gnss-sdr.lwr`
+This behavior can be modified by altering the corresponding recipe at `$HOME/.pybombs/recipes/gr-recipes/gnss-sdr.lwr`

 In case you do not want to use PyBOMBS and prefer to build and install GNSS-SDR step by step (i.e., cloning the repository and doing the usual `cmake .. && make && sudo make install` dance, as explained below), there are still some missing dependencies (_i.e._, Armadillo, GFlags, Glog, GnuTLS and Protocol Buffers) that can be installed either by using PyBOMBS: